xtrf/rigi-ios-sdk/README.md

 ## Rigi command-line tools

-The Rigi SDK comes shipped with command-line tools for exporting and importing localization files and uploading string files and previews to the Rigi server.
+The Rigi SDK comes shipped with command-line tools for exporting and importing localization files and uploading these files and previews to the Rigi server.

 This section describes how to set up the Rigi command-line tools for your project.